 If you are eligible for the SCCS bursary scheme you may apply for a bursary on the same form.
 In the event that your internship application is unsuccessful, it may still be that you are awarded a bursary to attend the conference if you have applied for one.
 Remember - the only information we have for judging your internship application is what you write on your form, so make sure that your application form describes clearly what you want to do, why you want to do it, and your experience and interests.

 As with the general conference applications, we will inform everyone about their internship application in late-November.
 Please read the important timelines for further guidance on our timetable.

-Please note that in 2017 the host period will expect to start on 31 March and end on 28 April.
-This means that it will INCLUDE the Easter period 14-17 April!
+Please note that in 2017 the host period will expect to start on 30 March and end on 27 April.
+This means that it will INCLUDE the Easter weekend!
 Hosts should make sure that they are available during this period before they commit to the internship programme.